MediaComem/hesav-register/README.md

 ## Environment variables
 `.env` is required locally to run the project.
 For updating production `.env` file, create and edit `.env.production`.

-## Database Configuration

-The `config/database.yml` file uses environment variable for some config values.
-Each contributor must have a `.env` file in the app root with values for the following environment variable:

-* `REGISTER_DB_USER`

 ### Example

 `.env` content